Dunelm House

-Dunelm House is a Grade II listed university building in Durham, England, built in 1966 in the brutalist style.
+Dunelm House is a Grade II listed building in Durham, England, built in 1966 in the brutalist style.
 It belongs to Durham University and houses Durham Students' Union.
 Its listing entry cites, among other factors, that it is "a significant Brutalist building that reflects the latest in architectural thinking for its date" and that it is "the foremost students’ union building of the post-war era in England".

 History

 Construction

-The brutalist angular concrete building was designed by Richard Raines and Michael Powers of the Architects Co-Partnership, and completed in 1966 under the supervision of architect Sir Ove Arup, whose adjacent Kingsgate Bridge opened two years earlier.
+The brutalist angular concrete building was designed by Richard Raines and Michael Powers of the Architects' Co-Partnership, and completed in 1966 under the supervision of engineer Sir Ove Arup, whose adjacent Kingsgate Bridge opened two years earlier.
 Built into the steeply sloping bank of the River Wear, Dunelm House is notable internally for the fact that the main staircase linking all five levels of the building runs in an entirely straight line.
 This was intended by the building's architects to create the feeling of an interior street.